apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/apiproxy/README.md

 ## Support

 This is an open-source project of the Apigee Corporation.
 It is not covered by Apigee support contracts.
 However, we will support you as best we can.
-For help, please open an issue in this GitHub project, or ask on [community](https://community.apigee.com).
+For help, please open an issue in this GitHub project, or ask on [The Apigee community site](https://community.apigee.com).
 You are also always welcome to submit a pull request.

 ## Deploying